Micky Burn: Private life

-Burn married Mary Booker (1897-1974) on 27 March 1947; Booker had been divorced from her husband in 1926.
+Although Burn left Colditz believing that he was entirely homosexual, he almost immediately met and fell in love with a woman, despite continuing to have affairs with men.
+Burn married Mary Booker (1897–1974) on 27 March 1947; Booker had been divorced from her husband in 1926.
 The couple moved to North Wales where Bertrand Russell and his last wife, Edith, became first neighbours and then close friends before Russell's death in 1970.
 Following Mary's death in August 1974, Burn discovered her love letters to Richard Hillary, with whom she had been in love from December 1941 until Hillary was killed in January 1943.
 Burn subsequently wrote his book Mary & Richard (1988) as a commemoration.

 Burn's autobiography, Turned Towards the Sun, was published in 2003.

 Death

-Burn died in his sleep of natural causes after suffering a stroke at his residence in Minffordd, North Wales on 3 September 2010 at age of 97.
+Burn died in his sleep after suffering a stroke at his residence in Minffordd, North Wales on 3 September 2010, at the age of 97.

 Biographies

 Mickey Burn's experiences as a commando and as a prisoner of war form the centrepiece of Peter Stanley's book, Commando to Colditz: Mickey Burn's Journey To the Far Side of Tears, published by Murdoch Books, Sydney, 2009.

 A documentary about the life of Micky Burn, titled Turned Towards the Sun, was filmed in 2008 and 2009 and produced by James Dorrian, Nick Golding, Laura Morris, Greg Olliver and associate produced by Robert Ozn.
 It premièred at the British Film Institute (BFI) London Film Festival in 2012.
 The film's director, Greg Olliver, earned a BFI Grierson Award nomination.
 (Olliver also co-directed Lemmy, the documentary about Lemmy Kilmister of Motörhead.)